 - What challenges are they facing that they could use some help with?

-It may seem odd to consider these questions at a speed networking event, but when you can find one thing to relate to the other person about, it builds rapport.
+It may seem odd to consider these questions at a networking event, but when you can find one thing to bond over, it builds rapport.

 5. Follow up and follow through.

 In the world of business, integrity is a valuable currency.

 If you say you’re going to do something (eg. connect a person to someone else, send an email, book a meeting), then follow through – ideally within a few days, so the memory of your meeting is still fresh in both your minds.

 If you’re looking for the ideal business environment to connect with other motivated professionals, learn more about Hub Australia’s premium coworking and office spaces, with a diverse range of events, networking opportunities, and more.